chaxyouxbraoui7/green-panier/a-documentation/README.md

 ---

-## **The user also can register an account to log with it later | The infos will be stored in the database at the user table**
+## **The user also can register an account to login with it later | The infos will be stored in the database at the user table**

 ![User Registeration](screenshots/16.png)